 We have two suggestions for Tier 1 based on your family.

-Option 1 – If you have small children or simply want to hit every ride possible than Touring Epcot with Frozen Ever After is our recommendation the Tier 1 Epcot Fastpass.
+Option 1 – If you have small children or simply want to hit every ride possible in Epcot then Frozen Ever After is our recommendation the Tier 1 Epcot Fastpass.
 While this means giving up a FastPass to Soarin’ and Test Track, it will stay save you the maximum amount of time in the park.
 Soarin’ has recently added an extra third theatre which has decreased the wait time and Fast Track can be done as a single rider, which will save you a ton of time.

 Option 2 – Now, if you don’t have small children who love Frozen, then the best ride in the park is a tossup between Test Track and Soarin’ and lately Soarin’s wait times have been a good 20-30 minutes less than Test Track so book your Fastpass for Test Track!
 And, if you still want to do Frozen, hit up the ride late at night because the line seems to go down later in the evening.